NCLB (No Child Left Behind) was passed in the same bipartisan manner.

 Is ESSA better than NCLB?

-If you are ready to take a stand against the Every Student Succeeds Act, here are some reasoned requests that will stop the U.S. Department of Education from spending more money taking us in the same direction as No Child Left Behind, do not do any harm in the process, and begin the process of legislating a better way to reform what needs improving.
+If you are ready to take a stand against the Every Student Succeeds Act (ESSA), here are some reasoned requests that will stop the DeVos administration from using the U.S. Department of Education to push her personal agenda, will do no harm in the process, and will begin the process of legislating a better way to reform what needs improving.

-REQUEST: A Continuing Resolution to fund the Elementary and Secondary Education Act to hold existing schools financially harmless but NO NEW FEDERAL EDUCATION FUNDING for the new programs in the Every Student Succeeds Act (ESSA).
+REQUEST: NO NEW FEDERAL EDUCATION FUNDING for the new programs in the Every Student Succeeds Act (ESSA).

 Make the calls (federal, state, and local listings at the following link).
 Let your representatives know what you demand.